• Skip to primary navigation

 Instructions

 • Prepare the marinade by whisking together all ingredients in a bowl large enough to hold your chicken pieces.
-Add the chicken, turn to coat, then cover and marinade in the refrigerator for a few hours (up to 8 hours).
+Add the chicken, turn to coat, then cover and marinade in the refrigerator for at least one hour and up to eight hours.

 • Prepare the citrus herb sauce by combining all ingredients in a small bowl.
-Cover and store in the refrigerator until about 1 hour before serving.
+Cover and store in the refrigerator until about one hour before serving.

 • Preheat the oven to 400°F. Line a baking tray with parchment paper.
 Toss the sweet potatoes with ¼ cup olive oil on the tray and season with salt and pepper.
 Bake for 35 minutes on the bottom rack.
 Toss the sweet potatoes and keep them in the oven until chicken is done.